-STAIR XI promises to be one of the most important STAIR conferences to date because recent stroke clinical trials have dramatically altered the landscape in our understanding of the stroke treatment time window.
+STAIR XI was one of the most important STAIR conferences to date because recent stroke clinical trials have dramatically altered the landscape in our understanding of the stroke treatment time window.
 This new "transparent time window" significantly impacts study design, objectives and outcomes determination as well as cross-industry device and drug company collaborations including imaging integration.

-STAIR XI will lead in developing new strategies incorporating these breakthroughs.
-This new frontier raises important questions, poses unique challenges and presents new opportunities to the stroke research, development and treatment communities which STAIR XI will address.
+STAIR XI leads in developing new strategies incorporating these breakthroughs.
+This new frontier raises important questions, poses unique challenges and presents new opportunities to the stroke research, development and treatment communities which STAIR XI addressed.

 - The Transparent Time Window -

 The five main conference sessions with over 20 presentations will address the following critical concerns: